 UBC Library offers advice and services for research data management, including

-Learn more at the UBC Library Research Data Management Website and the Portage Training Materials site or attend one of the Library’s workshops.
-Check the instruction Calendar for dates and times.
-Workshops are added to the calendar at the beginning of each term.
+Learn more at the UBC Library Research Data Management Website and with the Research Data Alliance's Training Materials, or attend one of UBC Library’s workshops.
+Check the instruction calendar for dates and times.